rust-embedded/discovery/microbit/src/08-i2c/README.md

 </p>

 This protocol uses a *controller* *target* model where the controller is the device that *starts* and drives the communication with a target device.
-Several devices, both conntrollers and targets, can be connected to the same bus at the same time.
+Several devices, both controllers and targets, can be connected to the same bus at the same time.
 A controller device can communicate with a specific target device by first broadcasting its *address* to the bus.
 This address can be 7 bits or 10 bits long.
 Once a controller has *started* a communication with a target, no other device can make use of the bus